nikejusdoit/Xossip-bulk-image-downloader/README.md

 # Xossip-bulk-image-downloader
 This is python code to bulk download images from a xossip thread. (as of 28th May 2018 formatting) The code can be slightly modified to download images from other famous image boards.
 Learn Beautiful soup if you wish to DIY or drop me a message on which website you would like next.
+I work on this in my free time and lots of improvements are required.
+Please contribute if you can code.
 ## List of steps to use this code.
 1. Install Python 3.
 2. pip install all required modules in code.